 The OPUC then issued an order in 2008 (2008 Order) that required PGE to provide refunds, including interest from September 30, 2000, to customers who received service from the Company during the period from October 1, 2000 to September 30, 2001.
-The Company recorded a charge of \$33.1 million in 2008 related to the refund and accrued additional interest expense on the liability until refunds to customers were completed in the first guarter of 2010.
+The Company recorded a charge of \$33.1 million in 2008 related to the refund and accrued additional interest expense on the liability until refunds to customers were completed in the first quarter of 2010.
 The URP and the plaintiffs in the class actions described below separately appealed the 2008 Order to the Oregon Court of Appeals.
 On February 6, 2013, the Oregon Court of Appeals issued an opinion that upheld the 2008 Order.
-However, on April 3, 2013, the plaintiffs filed for reconsideration of the Court of Appeals' February 6, 2013 decision.
+On May 31, 2013, the Court of Appeals denied the appellants' request for reconsideration of the decision.
+On July 25, 2013, the appellants filed petitions with the Oregon Supreme Court seeking review of the February 6, 2013 Oregon Court of Appeals decision.